5-ALA: The Pink Drink

 The best treatment for glioblastoma currently is surgery to remove as much of the tumour as possible, followed by a combination of chemotherapy and radiotherapy.

+The first treatment for glioblastomas is usually neurosurgery.
 Your surgeon will try to remove as much of the tumour as possible.
 This is known as debulking.

 With glioblastomas it can be difficult to remove the whole tumour because: